daknob/eldim/README.md

 It has a preconfigured ACL that only allows specific IP Addresses, or token bearers to access the file upload service.
-After a file is uploaded, it is encrypted with a symmetric key, and then uploaded to a configured provider.
+After a file is uploaded, it is encrypted, and then uploaded to a configured provider.

 It has been designed to work as a standalone application, which means it must not sit behind a proxy, but instead be exposed directly to the Internet.